icoxfog417/awesome-text-summarization/README.md

 #### Topic Base

-Calculate the topic of the document and evaluate each sentences by what kinds of topics are included (the "main" topic is highly evaluated when scoring the sentence).
+The topic base model calculates the topic of the document and evaluate each sentences by what kinds of topics are included (the "main" topic is highly evaluated when scoring the sentence).

 Latent Semantic Analysis (LSA) is usually used to detect the topic.
 It's based on SVD (Singular Value Decomposition).
 The following paper is good starting point to overview the LSA(Topic) base summarization.